 Biography

 Eyal Gever is a contemporary artist born in 1970 in Haifa, Israel, living and working in Tel Aviv.
-His practice operates at the intersection of art, technology, and physical systems, using advanced simulation, computational design, and fabrication to transform invisible forces (energy, motion, and emotion) into sculptural form, light-based installation, and immersive environments.
+For over three decades, his practice has operated at the intersection of art, technology, and physical systems, using advanced simulation, computational design, and fabrication to make the unseen visible: to transform invisible forces of energy, motion, and emotion into sculptural form, light-based installation, and immersive environments.

 This trajectory finds its most direct expression in FORCES: The Physics of Feeling, a major new body of work and exhibition at The Disruptive Gallery in London, where emotion is approached not as illustration but as a physical event, shaped through pressure, gravity, friction, containment, and release.